Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - DP question23 to be done
 - DP solution to be constructed for LCS problem
 - DP question26 second case
+- Fibonacci series indepth analysis
+- DP question27 variation where size of board is nxm and tile is mx1